opentensor/developer-docs/docs/schedule-key-swap.md

 ### Use this feature only if

-Use this feature ONLY:

-- If you downloaded the Bittensor PyPi package for the Bittensor version 6.12.2 and then performed any of the below operations.
+Use this feature only if you downloaded the Bittensor PyPi package for the Bittensor version 6.12.2 and then performed any of the below operations.

   **Impacted btcli 6.12.2 operations**